Free Will Baptist Theology

 O’Reilly is right; we must offer a more beautiful vision of the human body and gender than the secular and pagan world seeks to posit.
 Thus, when we talk about the human body in our pulpits, in our classrooms, and in our homes, we must encourage a better, truer, and more beautiful picture of what it means to be human—to be made according to the image of God.

 Put another way, God gave us a gift when he made the human body.
 All that it is entailed in our embodiment can rightly thought of as good and beautiful, even when we live on this side of the Fall.
-It is good for me to male.
+It is good for me to be male.
 It is good for me to have boys, and to be married to a woman.
-There is a beauty in seeing these things played out in every day life.
+There is a beauty in seeing these things played out in everyday life.
 When I kiss my wife in the morning as I head to work, or as I wrestle with my boys in the evening, the goodness of the body is on display.
 When we share a meal together, and quite literally belly laugh, the goodness of the body is on display.
-When I stand next to my family on the Lord’s day, and I can hear the vocal chords move as they sing an old hymn and they hold my hand, the goodness of the body is on display.
+When I stand next to my family on the Lord’s Day, and I can hear the vocal cords move as they sing an old hymn and they hold my hand, the goodness of the body is on display.

 We must strike a balance in our rhetoric and reasoning as we think and talk about the body.
-We live in a sin-cursed world, and yet we note God’s good created order.
+We live in a sin-cursed world, and yet we note God’s good, created order.
 We receive the gift of embodiment, knowing that we have yet to experience it as fully as we will.
 For this reason, we can rejoice about the goodness of God’s gift on one hand, and weep about how sin scars the body.
 This includes areas like disability and physical trauma.

 Nancy Pearcey states, “Christians should be on the forefront of creative thinking to recover richer definitions of what it means to be a man or a woman.
 The church should be the first place where young people can find freedom from unbiblical stereotypes—the freedom to work out what it means to be created in God’s image as wholistic and redeemed people.”[12]
-In a confused culture that often abuses or neglects about wonder and magnificence of the human body, we as Christians can state confidently from Psalm 139:14: “I praise you because I am fearfully and wonderfully made; your works are wonderful, I know that full well” We know that sin has had an effect on any one of our bodies and souls, and yet God has intended it for good.
+In a confused culture that often abuses or neglects the wonder and magnificence of the human body, we as Christians can state confidently from Psalm 139:14: “I praise you because I am fearfully and wonderfully made; your works are wonderful, I know that full well” We know that sin has had an effect on any one of our bodies and souls, and yet God has intended it for good.

 Therefore, we should move forward with three conclusions/resolutions.
 First, having a right understanding of the human body and soul has numerous ethical implications.
 We must get this right theologically if we are to rightly navigate ourselves and our people through the confusion of our culture.
 Second, we must stand resolutely on the truth.
 There is no reason for us to move an inch on God’s good design of the human body, which includes being made distinctly male and female.
 We should defend this doctrine and refute false ideas.
 Third, we should equally commit ourselves to practice deep compassion for those around us.
 As Pearcey puts so well, “The body of Christ must also become a place where casualties from the sexual revolution can find hope and restoration.”[13]
 We should care for those negatively affected by wrong and destructive views of the body, and live out in our everyday lives what a right understanding of the body might look like.